5 Reasons to Participate in the Classy Awards

-4. A Chance to Thank Your Colleagues and Supporters for Their Efforts
+4. A Chance to Thank Your Colleagues and Supporters

 “I was delighted to join some of my Action Against Hunger colleagues and over 2,500 individuals for a very special evening at the Classy Awards, the largest awards ceremony for the nonprofit community in the world.
 Our Classy Award belongs to our colleagues in the D.R.
 Congo and throughout the world as well as you, our friends and supporters who make our work possible.
 Together we are creating brighter futures for children worldwide.”

 From And the Award Goes to … Action Against Hunger!
 By Mary Taylor, Director of External Relations, Action Against Hunger.

 5. To Become More Informed About Trends That Directly Impact Your Work